 - sickness fund, which is intended to finance:

 - compensatory allowances,

-- lump-sum compensations,sickness allowances in respect of incapacity for work resulting from an accident at work or occupational disease,
+- sickness allowances in respect of incapacity for work due to accident at work or occupational disease,

-- reimbursement of medical examination and medical devices,
+- reimbursement of costs of medical examinations and products,

-- subsidies to contribution payers’ activities aimed to help in maintaining the earning capacity throughout the entire period of professional activity.
+- subsidising such contribution payers’ activities, which are intended to help employees maintain their earning capacity throughout the period of professional activity.

 - compensatory allowance,